Help end domestic slavery

-International Labour Organization (ILO) estimates that there are 50 million people working as domestic workers across the world, including an estimated 15 million children.
+The International Labour Organization (ILO) estimates that at least 52.6 million men and women work as domestic workers across the world, as well as 7.4 million children below the age of 15.
 Domestic work is poorly regulated, undervalued, and many domestic workers are subject to serious abuses, including slavery.

 Domestic workers often work excessively long hours, without breaks, days off or holidays.
 The pay is often very low, with wage payments frequently delayed.
 Many domestic workers face verbal, physical and sexual abuse.
 Some experience poor living conditions such as having to sleep on the floor in a utility room.